OFMOS: Why Now

-Note: The following post is an extended version of the section "Why Now" from the Kickstarter crowdfunding campaign for the game OFMOS.
+Note: The following post is an extended version of the section "Why Now" from the 2018 crowdfunding campaign for the game OFMOS.

 In 1967, the economist Herbert A. Simon published his influential paper The Business School - A Problem in Organizational Design, in which he explained that, driven by an inherent tendency to separate science (discipline orientation) from art (practice orientation), "the natural equilibrium of a professional school is mediocrity and futility":